Hiking From Fira to Oia In Santorini, Greece

 Hiking From Fira To Oia

 You can hike the trail in either direction.
 It really depends on your personal preference, where you’re staying, and where you want to end up.
 My suggestion, and what I did, is to hike the trail from Fira to Oia.
 This way you end in Oia and can finish the day watching the sun setting over it.
-One of he most popular sunset spots on the island.
+One of the most popular sunset spots on the island.

 You can mostly discover the trial as you go, but to be the most efficient, you can download the trail on All Trails or Wikiloc in advance.
 Both require a fee to download the trail, but it’s relatively inexpensive.

 You can also use maps.me, which is free, but you need to be a little creative and partly follow the map, and partly follow your gut.
 This is fine too as it mostly follows the coast.
-It’s only when the trial turns inland in villages that it gets a little confusing.
+It’s only when the trail turns inland in villages that it gets a little confusing.

 Sometimes the path is just a trail in the dirt (above), sometimes it’s a sidewalk through shopping areas, and sometimes it follows the road.
 Mostly, however, it follows the stunning coastline.